paulmaltsev16/ColorsFinder/README.md

 - AndroidTests

 #### Short explanation what app can do:
-The application works in real time, it takes an image from the camera.
+The application works in real time.
+It takes an image from the camera.
 Performs various actions with it, such as:
-- Looking for most popular color in the image.
+- Looking for the most popular color in the image.
 - Display RGB value of this color
 - Display percent value of this color in image